-A Face for the Music: Eurovision presenters over the years
+A Face for the Music: Eurovision presenters over the years13 October 2016 at 19:00 CEST

 Last week Pat Kenny, who co-hosted the 1988 Eurovision Song Contest in Dublin alongside Michelle Rocca, received a lifetime achievement award from the Irish Film and Television Academy (IFTA).
 Pat Kenny is an influential Irish broadcaster and his lifetime achievement award follows a career spanning more than 40 years.
 Prior to his acceptance speech a video montage featuring tributes to Kenny was played which included an appearance by the winner of the 1988 Eurovision Song Contest, Celine Dion!
 You can watch the video here.